jgoralcz/trivia/README.md

 # trivia REST API
 5200+ multiple choice trivia questions in a REST API.
+You can use the live instance at `beta-trivia.bongo.best`

 ---
 ### How to Use: